gatsbyjs/gatsby/docs/docs/creating-a-source-plugin.md

 _Note: This is pseudo code to illustrate the logic and concept of how these plugins function, you can see an example in the [creating source plugins](https://github.com/gatsbyjs/gatsby/tree/master/examples/creating-source-plugins) repository._

-Because the code in sourceNodes will be reinvoked when changes in the data source occur, a few steps need to be taken to make sure that Gatsby is tracking the existing nodes that have already been sourced along with the new data.
+Because the code in `sourceNodes` is reinvoked when changes in the data source occur, a few steps need to be taken to ensure that Gatsby is tracking the existing nodes as well as the new data.
 A first step is ensuring that the existing nodes created are not garbage collected which is done by "touching" the nodes with the [`touchNode` action](/docs/actions/#touchNode).

 Then the new data needs to be pulled in via a live update like a websocket (in the example above with a subscription).
-The new data needs to have some information attached that dictates whether the data was created, updated, or deleted so that when it is processed a new node can be created/updated (with `createNode`) or deleted (with `deleteNode`).
+The new data needs to have some information attached that dictates whether the data was created, updated, or deleted; that way, when it is processed, a new node can be created/updated (with `createNode`) or deleted (with `deleteNode`).
 In the example above that information is coming from `newDatum.status`.

 ## Additional resources